Br1sbane/test02/content/blog/Blockchain_in_a_nutshell.md

 ---
 In what kind of world do we want to live in?

 >  Dare to dream of a world where everybody has a say.
-A world where we can trust each other.
+A world where we can collaborate successfully with each other without knowing each other.
 A world where transactions are carried out in a secure and transparent way, exposing corruption, fraud and inefficiencies.
 A world where empowered individuals control their data and their destinies.

-Blockchain was invented as an answer to this dream and proposes technical solutions to many burning issues.
+Blockchain has been invented as an answer to this dream and proposes technical solutions to many burning issues.

 ![](../images/post-img.jpg)

 ##### How does it work?

 A	blockchain is a **database** which can store any type of information and transactions.
 Participants can add content, but cannot go back and change the history.
 You can think of a chat group where every participant can add a message.
-If one paricipants drops, all othersn stillave a copy of the data.
+If one paricipants drops, all othersn still have a copy of the data.
 Everybody sees the messages in real-time.
 The entire history of messages can be fully reconstructed.
 Blockchain can do the same for more complex transactions in a way more sophisticated shape and form.

 In blockchain, participants can add information which build the **blocks**.
 The **chain** part of blockchain comes from the fact that the blocks are connected to each other.